portfolio-performance/portfolio-help/docs/en/reference/view/reports/statement/statement-chart.md

 ![](./images/sb-reports-chart-gear.png)

-Using the :gear: gear icon located at the top right (see Figure 1), you can see the data series that are displayed in the graph, such as Total and Transferals.
+Using the :gear: gear icon located at the top right (see Figure 1), you can see the data series that are displayed in the graph, such as Total and Net Deposits.
 Once a data series is added to the chart, it will appear in the menu (see Figure 2) but will disappear in the list of available data series (see Figure 3).

 Portfolio Performance offers two additional charts: the Performance chart (under `View > Reports > Performance > Chart`) and the Historical Returns and Volatility chart (under `View > Reports > Performance > Return/Volatility`).
 The `Copy from` option adds the data series from these chart views to your current chart.
 The `Replace by` option works similarly but removes the existing data series before adding the new ones.